CraftAcademyLabs/coach-guides/weeks/week_5.md

   - [ ] Afternoon: Do a overview of Relational Databases (the concept, SQL, ORM's, etc..) - Oliver

 - **Thursday:**
-    - [ ] Morning: Rails demo: Advanced Routing (plus resources, nested routes, associations) (use the AUT app and extend it with commenting on articles functionality.
+    - [ ] Morning: Rails mobsession: Advanced Routing (associations, continuation on Active Record talk) (use the AUT app and extend it with commenting on articles functionality.
 See the weekend challenge)- Oliver
     - [ ] Afternoon: Talk about the midcourse project - Faraz & Oliver

 - **Friday:**